firebase/genkit/docs/devtools.md

 # Dev tooling: local flow runner, playgrounds

-You can run dev tooling locally using the Genkit CLI:
+You can run Genkit's developer tooling locally using the Genkit CLI:

 ```
 npx genkit start